Desert Solitaire: Wilderness

 Another major theme is the sanctity of untamed wilderness.
 Abbey states his dislike of the human agenda and presence by providing evidence of beauty that is beautiful simply because of its lack of human connection: "I want to be able to look at and into a juniper tree, a piece of quartz, a vulture, a spider, and see it as it is in itself, devoid of all humanly ascribed qualities, anti-Kantian, even the categories of scientific description.
 To meet God or Medusa face to face, even if it means risking everything human in myself."
 There is no hidden meaning in the wilderness for Abbey – he finds it beautiful because it is untainted by human perspectives and values.
 He also concludes that its inherent emptiness and meaninglessness serve as the ideal canvas for human philosophy absent the distractions of human contrivances and natural complexities.
-As such, Abbey wonders why natural monuments like mountains and oceans are mythologized and extolled much more than are deserts.
+As such, Abbey wonders why natural monuments like mountains and oceans are mythologized and extolled much more than deserts.
 That emptiness is one of the defining aspects of the desert wildness and for Abbey one of its greatest assets – and one which humans have disturbed and harmed by their own presence:

 I am almost prepared to believe that this sweet virginal primitive land would be grateful for my departure and the absence of the tourist, will breathe metaphorically a collective sigh of relief – like a whisper of wind – when we are all and finally gone and the place and its creations can return to their ancient procedures unobserved and undisturbed by the busy, anxious, brooding consciousness of man.